How Long does Thermal Printing Last

 How do you protect your thermal prints from fading?

 Apart from that, if you are truly concerned about the safety of your thermal prints, you should keep them away from direct sunlight and heat.
 This will help you protect your thermal prints from fading too soon.
+If you want to learn more and everything about thermal papers, make sure you click on the link mentioned here.

 Thermal Printing Lifespan Key Considerations